matrixinfer-ai/kthena/docs/matrixinfer/docs/getting-started/installation.md

 # Check all pods are running
 kubectl get pods -n matrixinfer-system

-# Check CRDs are installed
+# Check CRDs are installed (CRDs are included in the main manifest/chart)
 kubectl get crd | grep matrixinfer

 # Check services